From: mrsholman

 Date: 06-29-2006, 11:34 AM (9 of 9)

-Black sweat pants (to stary warm) or hunter green, and a matching turtleneck.
+So I know you've probably already started but I've been mulling this over and I don't think prince charming has to be all that hard.
+Here's my idea (kinda more prince charming from sleeping beauty): Black sweat pants (to stary warm) or hunter green, and a matching turtleneck.
 Then make a long tunic style (think rectangle with a hole in the center - a cheap cotton or fleece would work great.) cut out with oniking sheers (no hemming) and you could make a gold, yellow, red or purple (royal colors) fleur de leis (sp?) or other chest plate then a red cape which is just a red triangle and velcro.
 Schnazzy hat is optional.....oh, and you could always have him carry a flower or a clear plastic shoe or something.
+Another thought is that prince charming from cinderella wears red pants (sweats are easy) and a white jacket at the ball.
+You could always shop around thrift stores for a used christening jacket or something and just sew on gold at the shoulders.
+I have 2 sets of tails - but not for an 18 mth old.
+Well, just incase you're still thinking about prince charming....
+Brandy~ |

 User: MrsSnuggly

-Member since: 05-21-2006
+Member since: 05-21-2006 Total posts: 104 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19487.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19487.html